DMOJ/docs/docs/site/api.md

 }
 ```
 ### Additional Info
-`is_public`: Whether the problem is publicly visible to the organizations listed.
-If no organization is listed, the problem visible to all users.
+`is_public`: Whether the problem is publicly visible to the organizations listed. `is_organization_private` is `false`, the problem visible to all users.

 ### `/api/v2/users`